ShadowDev01/urlx/README.md

 %sc  =>  url scheme
 %SC  =>  from the beginning of url to the scheme
 %un  =>  url username
+%pw  =>  url password
-%UN  =>  from the beginning of url to the username
+%au  =>  from the beginning of url to the authenticate
 %ho  =>  url host
 %HO  =>  from the beginning of url to the host
 %sd  =>  url subdomain